tucan9389/awesome-ml-demos-with-ios/README.md

 - Using built-in on-device model with ML Kit
 - Using custom model for Vision with Core ML and ML Kit
+- Object Detection with Core ML

 #### TODO

-- Object Detection with Core ML and ML Kit
+- Object Detection with ML Kit
 - Using built-in cloud model on ML Kit
   - Landmark recognition
 - Using custom model for NLP with Core ML and ML Kit